Nazuna-io/notebook-cat/README.md

 - Respects NotebookLM's source count limits based on your plan
 - Provides detailed reporting on files processed, grouped, and any that couldn't be included
 - Dry-run mode to preview operations without creating files

+## Limitations
+- NotebookLM is essentially a Retreival-Augmented Generation (RAG) tool that will decompose sources into embeddings.
+This should not affect accuracy, but it may have a slight effect on accuracy
+- It is possible there could be other trade-offs with citations and synthesis, but it should be minor.
+- Please report any issues that you find, as there may be ways to improve the file structure to help NotebookLM

+## Requirements
+- Python 3.10 or 3.11 works best.
+It's recommended to create a python or conda virtual environment, but not necessary
+- Pytest is the only dependency
+- Should work on just about any system

 ## Installation